 Clinical: Patient contact is extensive.
 Students are expected to take ownership of 2-5 patients, and act as that child's primary contact with pediatric team.
 Students will spend 3 weeks on days and 1 week on nights.
 Teaching: The student is responsible for one small group teaching session related to his/her patients.
+Student is leaching: The student is responsible for one small group teaching session related to his/her patients.
 Student is also responsible for educating patients/parents.

 Amount and type: Supervision by upper level resident (PL II, III) and faculty attending.
 Upper level resident closely supervises student, reviews and countersigns all notes and orders written by the student.
 Faculty reviews history, physical, and progress notes and will directly observe patient presentations.
-Didactic content: Attend inpatient teaching sessions while on days and nights; Morning Report Tuesday and Wednesday; Thursday Grand Rounds; daily x-ray rounds; Morbidity & Mortality conference monthly.
+Didactic content: Attend inpatient teaching sessions while on days and nights; Morning Report Tuesday and Wednesday; Thursday Grand Rounds; Morbidity & Mortality conference as they arise.